What is the PinPoint Test ?

 The test is a decision support tool to provide doctors with the information they need to more effectively triage patients when they first present with symptoms.
 By flagging patients at either end of the scale, the PinPoint Test will allow those at highest risk to be fast-tracked for investigation in Secondary Care, and those at minimal risk to be safely ruled out.
 For the majority that fall between these two extremes of risk, their clinical pathway will be unaffected.

-To make the greatest impact where it is needed, the PinPoint Test is CE marked for the 9 most populous pathways, representing over 98% of all 2WW referrals: Breast, Gynaecological, Haematological, Head & Neck, Lower GI, Lung, Skin, Upper GI & Urological.
+To make the greatest impact where it is needed, the PinPoint Test is UKCA marked for the 9 most populous pathways, representing over 98% of all 2WW referrals: Breast, Gynaecological, Haematological, Head & Neck, Lower GI, Lung, Skin, Upper GI & Urological.

 Deployed at scale, we believe the PinPoint Test can deliver faster diagnosis for cancer, reduced backlogs, improved patient welfare and significant cost savings to the NHS.